hall-lab/svtools/DEVELOPER.md

     pyenv virtualenv 2.7.9 svtools_install_from_repo-2.7.9
     pyenv activate svtools_install_from_repo-2.7.9

 Once you have your python environment set up you will want to check out `svtools` from the [hall-lab github repository][5].
-The master branch contains the bleeding edge version.
+The develop branch contains the bleeding edge version.

     git clone https://github.com/hall-lab/svtools.git svtools_test
     cd svtools_test